Compensated emancipation: Saudi Arabia

 Slavery in Saudi Arabia was abolished when King Faisal issued a decree for its total abolition in 1962.
 The political analyst Bruce Riedel argued that the US began to raise the issue of slavery after the meeting between King Abdulaziz and US president Franklin D. Roosevelt in 1945, and that John F. Kennedy finally persuaded the House of Saud to abolish slavery in 1962.

 BBC presenter Peter Hobday stated that about 1,682 slaves were freed at that time, at a cost to the government of $2,000 each.

 United States

 Only in the District of Columbia, which fell under direct Federal auspices, was compensated emancipation enacted.
 On April 16, 1862, President Lincoln signed the District of Columbia Compensated Emancipation Act.
 This law prohibited slavery in the District, forcing its 900-odd slaveholders to free their slaves, with the federal government paying owners an average of about $300 for each.

-The 13th amendment abolished slavery and involuntary servitude in the United States, except as a punishment for crime.
-It provided no compensation either to owners or to the formerly enslaved.
+The 13th Amendment abolished slavery and involuntary servitude in the United States, except as a punishment for crime, but provided no compensation either to owners or to the formerly enslaved.
+Section 4 of the 14th Amendment prohibited the federal and state governments from assuming debt to compensate former slave owners.